hepplerj/jasonheppler.org/teaching/hist205f.2014/schedule.md

 *   Stuart W. Leslie, "The Biggest 'Angel' of Them All: The Military and the Making of Silicon Valley," in *Understanding Silicon Valley: The Anatomy of an Entrepreneurial Region*, ed.
 Martin Kenney (Stanford: Stanford University Press): 48-67.

 ## Oct 6: Data and the Humanities

-*Collaborators for the final project will be assigned this week*

 Guest: Mark Braude, Humanities+Design